pombredanne/centidb/docs/index.rst

 Functionality is provided for forming ordered composite keys, managing and querying secondary indices, and a binary encoding that preserves the ordering of tuples of primitive values.
-Combining the simplicity of a key/value store with the convenience of a DBMS's indexing system, while absent of any storage-specific protocol/language/encoding/data model, or the impedence mismatch that necessitates use of ORMs, it provides for a compelling programming experience.
+Combining the simplicity of a key/value store with the convenience of a DBMS indexing system, while absent of any storage-specific protocol/language/encoding/data model, or the impedence mismatch that necessitates use of ORMs, it provides for a compelling programming experience.